 Family: Mama, Papa, and three kiddos

-Scooter: “Little” Benton-Browne is 4-years.
-He’s been tearing up the Mini Deluxe for over a year.
+Scooter: ‘Little’ Benton-Browne is 4-years old and has been tearing up the Mini Deluxe for over a year.

-Environment: The Benton-Brownes live in the countryside. a rural village.
-“Little” routinely rides on rough terrain, scooting on forest walks, and just about everywhere.
+Environment: The Benton-Brownes live in a rural village in the countryside.
+‘Little’ routinely rides on rough terrain, forest walks, and just about everywhere.
 It’s safe to say that he’s put this scooter through its paces more than the average suburban rider would.

 Philosophy: Any excuse to get outdoors.
 Scooting over gaming any day!

 Performance & handling (how does it truly ride?)

 The Micro Mini Deluxe is intuitive to learn and can be mastered in one short session.
 It has an exceptionally smooth turning mechanism, sits low to the ground, and is lightweight.
 All these features make it easy for a young child to control and balance.

 Mama Benton-Browne remarks, “This is the ideal first-scooter.
 We’re exceptionally happy with it.
 Our kids are always tearing about on it at breakneck speed.”

 During testing, we also found that it was a fantastic ride.
 And, while easy for beginners, the simple handling and light frame mean that more adventurous riders will pick up speed and soon be twisting and turning like pros.

 In short, the Micro Mini Deluxe will grow with your child from tentative beginner through to wicked speed-freak.